Sub-Nyquist Sampling of Short Pulses: Introduction

-Recently, there has been growing interest in efficient sampling of a special class of time limited functions: signals consisting of a stream of short pulses, referred to as multipulse signals \cite{GTE10}, \cite{TEF10}, \cite{VMB02}.
+Recently, there has been growing interest in efficient sampling of multipulse signals \cite{VMB02}, \cite{DVB07}, \cite{GTE10}, \cite{TEF10}.
 This interest is motivated by a variety of different applications such as digital processing of certain radar signals, which are superpositions of shifted and modulated versions of a single pulse \cite{DVB07}, \cite{BDB10}, \cite{BGE11}.
 Another example is ultrasound signals, that can be modeled by superpositions of shifted versions of a given pulse shape \cite{TEF10}.
 Multipulse signals are also prevalent in communication channels, bio-imaging, and digital processing of neuronal signals.
 Since the pulses occupy only a small portion of the signal support, intuitively less samples should suffice to reconstruct the signal.
-Our main goal in this paper is to design a minimal rate sampling and reconstruction scheme for multipulse signals that exploits the inherent structure of these signals, without knowing the pulse shapes and their locations.

-A special case of this model was considered in \cite{TEF10} and \cite{GTE10} in which the signal is composed of shifts of a single known pulse.
-Such signals are completely characterized by the time delays and amplitudes of the pulse, and are therefore defined by a finite number of parameters.
-This model falls under the class of finite rate of innovation (FRI) signals introduced in \cite{VMB02}.
-The sampling scheme proposed in \cite{GTE10} operates at the minimal sampling rate required for such signals, determined by the rate of innovation \cite{VMB02}, which equals the number of unknown delays and amplitudes.
+Prior works mentioned above assumed that the signal is composed of shifts of a single known pulse.
+Such signals are completely characterized by a finite number of parameters and fall under the class of finite rate of innovation (FRI) signals introduced in \cite{VMB02}.
+The sampling schemes proposed in \cite{GTE10} operate at the minimal sampling rate required for such signals, determined by the rate of innovation \cite{VMB02}.
 In this case without noise, perfect recovery is possible due to the finite dimensionality of the problem.

-A more general class of multipulse signals results when the pulse shapes are unknown.
-In this scenario perfect reconstruction from a finite number of samples is impossible, as there are generally infinitely many parameters defining the signal.
-Nonetheless, it is clear intuitively that the reconstruction error can be made sufficiently small with just a finite number of samples, when the signal is sampled dense enough.
-However, this strategy obviously results in many pointwise samples that are zero, leading to unnecessary high rates.
-Since the Fourier transform does not account for local properties of the signal, this method cannot be used to reduce the sampling rate and exploit the signal structure.